 When we look around we are amazed at the speed with which the world is changing.
-Online fraud techniques such as Pharming and other cyber crime attacks are at all time high.
+Online fraud techniques such as Pharming and other cybercrime attacks are at an all-time high.
 To overcome such challenges, we need to at least have some basic understanding of these terms.
 The intention of this informational document is to approach the problem with a solution.

 What is Pharming

 Pharming redirects Internet users from legitimate websites to malicious ones using a strategy called DNS Cache Poisoning – where corrupt data is inserted into the cache database of a DNS.